Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm: Introduction

 \section{Introduction}

-\Acf{CCD} is used extensively in graphics, engineering, and scientific computing for the simulation of rigid and deformable objects, and in geometry processing to ensure that self-intersections are not introduced in parameterization or deformation applications.
+\Acf{CCD} is used extensively in engineering and scientific computing for the simulation of rigid and deformable objects.
 Objects are typically represented by triangle meshes.
 In this work, we focus on the common case where mesh vertices move along linear trajectories.
-Hence, collisions can occur either when an edge hits another edge or when a vertex hits a triangle~\cite{Bolun2021Benchmark}.
+Hence, collisions can occur either when an edge hits another edge or when a vertex hits a triangle~\cite{provot1997collision}.

 \Ac{CCD} is usually divided into two steps: (1) broad-phase, which is a conservative filter that identifies candidate colliding pairs, and (2) narrow-phase, which validates each pair with an accurate and more computationally intensive algorithm.
 While the narrow-phase is local and involves only a pair of primitives, the broad-phase usually relies on acceleration data structures to prune unnecessary pairs and avoid the quadratic complexity of a brute-force evaluation on all possible pairs.
 Both problems have been extensively studied in graphics, engineering, and scientific computing in the last three decades (\cref{sec:related}).

 An ideal linear \ac{CCD} algorithm takes the start and end points of a linear trajectory and determines if, at any point along the trajectory, the geometries intersect and, if they do, it tells us at which time the first collision happens.
-This might seem a trivial requirement for a \ac{CCD} algorithm; however, \citet{Bolun2021Benchmark} show that many popular \emph{narrow-phase} \ac{CCD} implementations are \emph{not} correct (Figure~\ref{fig:teaser}).
+This might seem a trivial requirement for a \ac{CCD} algorithm; however, \citet[Wang et al.]{Bolun2021Benchmark} show that many popular \emph{narrow-phase} \ac{CCD} implementations are \emph{not} correct (\cref{fig:teaser}).
 Ensuring that an implementation is correct is a subtle and surprisingly difficult challenge since most of the intermediate computations use floating-point numbers, while the corresponding algorithms and their proof of correctness usually disregard floating-point rounding errors.